1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 Prayer, in this understanding, is the opening of the inner Eye to the soul’s liminal awareness of her own nature, which, like that of God, in whose image she is created, is profoundly loving.
 In Arabic, the term ‘fatiha’ is a feminine noun, inviting us to focus on the feminine qualities of the divine substance, present in the Heart, such as compassion and nurture, qualities also indicated by the term Rahma (discussed below).
 The idea of an ‘opening’ is itself indicative of the feminine inclusiveness of the divine reality, and reminds us that the Infinite is a facet of the Absolute, containing everything in an all-encompassing embrace of Oneness.

 The term ‘fatiha’ also suggests the feminine quality of receptivity.
-Man is by nature intrinsically faithful, receptive to ‘Revelation’, understood in the broadest sense, that is, through the soul’s sensitivity to the spiritual signs of the theophany, in the ‘innermost self’, the ‘outermost horizons’ (41:53)[[7]], and in the messages conveyed by divine messengers throughout time, including through the revealed scriptures of all the faith traditions.[[8]] This propensity for spiritual sensitivity or ‘witnessing’ is the deeper significance of the Shahada which is the credal affirmation of every Muslim (discussed below).
+Man is by nature intrinsically faithful, receptive to ‘Revelation’, understood in the broadest sense, that is, through the soul’s sensitivity to the spiritual signs of the theophany, in the ‘innermost self’, in the ‘outermost horizons’ (41:53)[[7]], and in the messages conveyed by divine messengers throughout time, including through the revealed scriptures of all the faith traditions.[[8]] This propensity for spiritual sensitivity or ‘witnessing’ is the deeper significance of the Shahada which is the credal affirmation of every Muslim (discussed below).
 Thus, from the point of view of the one who prays, the term ‘fatiha’ invites an attitude of openness to transcendence, and the receptivity of the devotee in the act of worship.
 Prayer is to be undertaken piously, devoutly, open-heartedly, and in a manner reverent to the presence of the Sacred.
 God-consciousness (taqwa), with its corollary of reverence for the Sacred and of compassion, is thus a central quality of faith, and a hallmark of one who is on the Straight Path.[[9]]

-Allah, the Glorious and Exalted said, “I have divided the prayer between Myself and My servant equally and My servant shall be granted what he asked for.”
+Al-Fatiha is a dialogic prayer of invocation, glorification, petition and response, offered by the invoking and beseeching servant (Man) to the responding master (God).
+According to a Hadith, Allah, the Glorious and Exalted said, “I have divided the prayer between Myself and My servant equally and My servant shall be granted what he asked for.”
 Therefore, when the servant says, 'All praises and thanks are due to Allah, the Lord of the worlds', Allah says, “My servant has praised Me.”
 When he says, The All-Merciful, the Most Merciful, Allah says, “My servant has extolled Me.”
 When he says, 'Master of the Day of Judgement,' Allah says, “My servant has glorified Me.”
 When he says, 'You Alone we worship and Your aid Alone do we seek, Allah says, “This is between Me and My servant and My servant shall have what he requested.”
 When he says, 'Guide us to the Straight Path, the Path of those whom You have favoured, not [the path] of those who have earned Your anger, nor of those who have gone astray,' Allah says, “This is for My servant and My servant shall have what he asked for.” [[10]]

 Through the recitation of Al-Fatiha the devotee not only enters into dialogue with God but also thereby receives the purifying benefit of His gracious response (‘My servant shall be granted what he asked for.’)
 One can appreciate therefore why Al-Fatiha is also regarded as a healing prayer and why the Prophet called it Al-Ruqya (‘the healing’) [[11]].
 Muslims also refer to it as Al-Shifa’ (‘the cure’).